How to design your dream bedroom for maximum sleep

 So with SmartDraw open, try to draw a faithful reproduction of your room.
 Don’t worry if it takes a few goes.

-As the purpose of designing a new bedroom is to refresh or reinvent the space, choosing a colour palette is key.
+However, as the purpose of designing a new bedroom is to refresh or reinvent the space, choosing a colour palette is key.
 And as you can see from our inspiration gallery above, there are many ways to approach it.

 We would recommend starting with a neutral base tone, such as off white or light grey.
 You can then use furniture, artwork and accessories to add interest and colour.